gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 Virtual Extensible Local Area Network (VXLAN) is a network virtualization technology that addresses the limitations posed by traditional network infrastructure.

 VXLAN is a network overlay technology designed to encapsulate Ethernet frames within a UDP packet.
-It operates by encapsulating Layer 2 Ethernet frames within Layer 4 UDP packets.
+It encapsulates Layer 2 Ethernet frames within Layer 3 UDP packets.

 ## SASE and SSE